jkostorz/seri/README.md

 All commands are case insensitive.

 One RI code lasts from 35ms (x000) to 47ms (xfff), safe minimum time between commands is 50ms.
-If a galvanic isolation system is used, add another 40ms for relay delays.
+If a galvanic isolation system is used, add another 40ms for relay switching delay.

-#### Codes for A-9150
+### Codes for A-9150

 - x002 - Volume up
 - x003 - Volume down
 - x004 - Power toggle